Young Stars For New Zealand Before Falling Late On Second Day Against England - UrduPoint

 Lawrence was 67 not out and Mark Wood 16 not out after opener Rory Burns had made 81 on Thursday following his hundred at Lord's.

-Trent Boult led New Zealand's attack, the recalled left-arm swing bowler taking 4-85 in 29 overs.
+Boult ended the innings by having Anderson lbw, with his haul an encouraging sign ahead of New Zealand's appearance in next week's inaugural World Test Championship final against India at Southampton.

-It was an encouraging haul for Boult ahead of New Zealand's appearance in next week's inaugural World Test Championship final against India at Southampton.
+"The body is a little bit tired -- 29 overs -- it was great fun being out there," said Boult.